Ledell Lee: Convictions

-Debra Reese (September 27, 1966 – February 9, 1993), 26 years old at the time of her death, was found dead in 1993 in her home in Jacksonville, Arkansas.
+Debra Kay Reese (September 27, 1966 – February 9, 1993), age 26 years, was found dead in 1993 in her home in Jacksonville, Arkansas.
 She had been strangled and beaten with a small wooden bat her husband had given her for protection.

 Several of Reese's neighbors said they saw Lee near the house and identified him to police.
-He was arrested less than an hour later, allegedly after spending $300 stolen from Reese.
+He was arrested less than an hour later, allegedly after spending some of the $300 stolen from Reese.

-Lee was charged with first-degree murder, a capital offense.
+Lee was charged with first degree murder, a capital offense.
 He was alleged to have struck Debra Reese 36 times with a tire thumper.
-He was convicted of first-degree murder by the jury and sentenced to death on October 16, 1995.
+He was convicted of capital murder by the jury and sentenced to death on October 16, 1995.

-Post-arrest rape convictions and prosecution
+Post-arrest rape convictions, prosecution, and suspected crimes

 After being charged in the murder of Reese, Lee became a suspect in other crimes.
 He was accused of three sexual assaults and convicted of two, the 1991 rape of a Jacksonville woman and the 1990 rape of a Jacksonville teenager.

-He was also prosecuted for the November 1989 rape and murder of 22-year-old Christine Lewis, a mother, in November 1989.
+Lee was also prosecuted for the November 1989 rape and murder of 22-year-old Christine Lewis, a mother, in November 1989.
 Lewis was abducted from her home.
 She was later raped, strangled, and eventually killed.
 Her body was found inside a closet at an abandoned home.
-Lee was tried in 1994; the jury could not reach a verdict.
+Lee was tried in 1994, but a mistrial was declared after it was discovered that one of the jurors was convicted felon who was related to Lee.
 After Lee was convicted and sentenced to death for Reese's murder, county prosecutors decided against retrying him for the alleged murder of Lewis.

+On September 21, 1995, Lee was convicted of the kidnapping and rape of a 17-year-old girl in Jacksonville, Arkansas on November 27, 1990.
+The victim testified that she was home alone with her three-year-old nephew and three-month-old niece on the evening of the assault.
+She stated that while she was rocking her niece, Lee came up behind her, put an arm around her neck, struck her on the head and face with an iron, forced her out of the house and into a wooded area, where he raped her, choked her, then held her head under water in a ditch until she lost consciousness.
+She testified that when she regained consciousness, she was lying face up in the ditch, wearing only a bra and a tee shirt.
+She returned home and was taken to a hospital emergency room where the rape examination was performed.
+The victim described her attacker as a tall, black man with large hands.
+The FBI agent who performed the DNA analysis concluded that the probability of the assailant being someone other than Lee was one in 83 million from the black population.
+Lee received a 60-year sentence in this case.